Please enter your name, email and zip code below to sign up!

-At White Shield, our mission is to empower adolescent girls to lead healthy and productive lives within their families and communities.
+Empowering adolescent girls to lead healthy and productive lives within their families and communities

-The establishment opened its doors to young girls, not discriminating on race or creed.
-Once admitted, girls were placed into one of 40 rooms; some equipped with proper medical tools for expectant mothers.
+The establishment opened its doors to young women without discrimination.
+Once admitted, girls were placed into one of 40 rooms, some equipped to support the needs of expectant mothers.
 Living conditions were made as homelike as possible.
-Expectant mothers would deliver in the E. Henry Wemme Memorial Hospital located at the end of the building while complicated deliveries were handled at Emanuel Hospital.
-Girls received services until they were able to go out into the world or until a family member or friend were to make other provisions.
+Expectant mothers would deliver in the Henry Wemme Memorial Hospital on site, while complicated deliveries and births were facilitated at Emanuel Hospital.
+Between World War II and the early 1970's, many young women felt familial and societal pressure to place their children for adoption.
+Young mothers received support services until they were able to go out into the world, or until a family member or friend could provide a place for them.

 Today, the center provides residential treatment services for girls and young women ages 12-20 and day care for infants and toddlers 0-3.
 Program participants are referred by Oregon's Department of Human Services Child Welfare or the Oregon Youth Authority.
 In keeping with its early history, White Shield opens its doors without discrimination.